p2p-ld/docs/src/definitions.md

 Petname
     A short name used to refer to a {term}`Identity`.
 Petnames are always contextual: `@Alice` referring to `@Bob` has the status of "The person that @Alice knows as @Bob."
 A petname can be declared by the identity being referred to as a "canonical" petname, but since they are potentially nonunique they should always be dereferenced against the Identity making the reference.

+Container
+    Stub to check cross-references

+Beacon
+    Stub to check cross-references

 ```